MohammadChamanpara/NameCost/README.md

   1. __NameCost.UI.Tests__: unit tests of the UI project.
   1. __NameCost.WebApi__: API of the application which is not used by any other layer and is ready to be consumed in any front end client.
   1. __NameCost.WebApi.Tests__: unit tests of the API project.
-  1. __NameCost.Logic__: this layer contains the url service, responsible for the business logic of the application.
+  1. __NameCost.Logic__: this layer contains the NameCost logic, responsible for the business logic of the application.
   1. __NameCost.Logic.Tests__: unit tests of the logic layer.

   ![Structure](screenshots/SolutionStructure.png)